Braless Jazmyne Wardell Flashes Major Underboob In Full-Frontal Cleavage And Panties Snap

-Jazmyne Wardell earned somewhat of a “bunny” moniker earlier this month – her twinning Instagram update with Easter Bunny ears launched a plethora of rabbit-related comments.
-The post was documented by The Inquisitr.
+Jazmyne Wardell earned somewhat of a “bunny” moniker earlier this month – her Instagram update boasting Easter Bunny ears launched a plethora of rabbit-related comments.
+Her earlier post was documented by The Inquisitr.

 The Australian model appears to have changed her tune, though.
-On April 25, this blonde sensation updated her Instagram with a sportier snap.
-The picture shows Wardell leaning against wire-frame netting enclosing a tennis court.
-Full-frontal, full-length, and clinging onto the netting with her hands, Jazmyne appears both appropriately and inappropriately clad for a game of tennis.
+On April 25, this blonde sensation updated her Instagram feed with a sportier snap.
+This newest picture shows Wardell leaning against wire-frame netting enclosing a tennis court.
+Clinging onto the netting with her hands, Jazmyne appears both appropriately and inappropriately dressed for a game of tennis.

 Given that Wardell is flashing taut abs, toned thighs, and defined biceps, viewers may want to think twice before questioning this girl’s dedication to fitness.
-Then again, with this level of eye-popping cleavage and underboob, Wardell’s status as a model seems more prominent than her contribution to the athletic world.
-Wardell does, however, contribute.
-Jazmyne’s Instagram bio announces her partnership with sports nutrition brand, ASN.
+Then again, with this level of eye-popping cleavage and underboob, Wardell’s status as a model seems more prominent than her contribution to the world of professional sports.
+Jazmyne’s Instagram bio, however, does herald her partnership with sports nutrition brand, ASN.
 She is, as the bio states, a “sponsored athlete.”

 Fans appear to be responding well to today’s update.
 One left their thoughts.